ernestkorir/partyManagement/README.md

 on Food preferences and the number of people coming to the Party?.This would be great!!

 ## Features
 .
-Food Preferences option will be provided to the Guests
+Food Preferences option will be provided to the Guests  <br>
-• Number of guests coming for the Party
+• Number of guests coming for the Party  <br>
-• Better management for parties and functions.
+• Better management for parties and functions.  <br>
-• Timing and Venue will be provided through Google Maps
+• Timing and Venue will be provided through Google Maps  <br>
-• The dress code can be added for the party
+• The dress code can be added for the party  <br>

 ## How to run this project
-First clone the project by running the following command:
+First clone the project by running the following command:  <br>
 `git clone https://github.com/ernestkorir/partyManagement.git`

 Then install flutter dependencies by running the following command:
-`flutter pub get`
+`flutter pub get`  <br>

 Then run the project by running the following command:
-`flutter run`
+`flutter run`  <br>

 After that you can start the AVD and run the app.

 ## Languages And framework used:
-1.Flutter- dart
+1.Flutter- dart <br>
-2.Firebase for the DB
+2.Firebase for the DB <br>
-3.Android Studio as the IDE
+3.Android Studio as the IDE <br>
-4.Version control- Github
+4.Version control- Github <br>